 In addition to filling out the form, the petitioner must prepare various documents showing that you meet the various legal requirements for the K-1 visa, for example to prove U.S. citizenship status and the fact that you two have met in person within the last two years.

 Step 3: You fill out forms, visit a doctor (one approved by the U.S. consulate) to get a medical exam report and catch up on any needed vaccinations, and make an appointment with the designated U.S. consulate in your home country.
-Approval of your I-129F fiance visa petition will be good for four months, so be sure to schedule the appointment within that time.
+Approval of your I-129F fiance petition will be good for four months, so be sure to schedule the appointment within that time.

-Step 4: You attend your consular interview and hopefully, if you meet the eligibility requirements and are not otherwise inadmissible to the U.S., receive your K-1 fiance visa.
+Step 4: You attend your consular interview and hopefully, if you meet the eligibility requirements and are not otherwise inadmissible to the U.S., receive your K-1 visa.
 The U.S. citizen petitioner does not typically attend this interview.
-A K-1 fiance visa is good for U.S. entry for up to six months.
+A K-1 visa is good for U.S. entry for up to six months.